leadedge/ofSpoutDemo/BUILD.md

  the Openframeworks project folder created above "of_v0.12.0_vs_release\apps\myApps"
 - If not, wait for the download to complete and move the zip file to that folder.
 - Right click and "Extract all"
-- Before extracting, remove "ofSpoutDemo-master" from the destination folder name.<br>
+- As before, remove "ofSpoutDemo-master" from the end of the extract path.<br>
-This will create a folder "ofSpoutDemo-master" under "myApps".
+This will create a single folder "ofSpoutDemo-master" under "myApps".
 - Remove "-master" from the folder name to create "ofSpoutDemo".
 - Now there will be a new project folder under "myApps".